-In an age of digital signatures and ironclad legal documents, the “deathbed will” spoken aloud feels like a relic.
-But this legal ghost—properly called a nuncupative will—still haunts the margins of U.S. law, creating false hope and bitter family disputes.
+In an age of biometric signatures and blockchain-verified documents, the “deathbed will” feels like a relic.

-As a financial planner, I’ve seen families torn apart by the fallout of unclear estate plans.
-Let me be blunt: relying on an oral will is not a plan.
-It’s a recipe for a court battle where your loved one’s memory is cross-examined and your family’s savings are drained by legal fees.
+Here is the deal: relying on a verbal wish is not a plan.
+It is a recipe for a 14-month legal battle where your loved oneโs memory is cross-examined and your family’s savings are devoured by probate fees.

 This guide will explain what a nuncupative will is, why it’s a legal landmine, and why a formal, written will is the only responsible choice if you need an estate plan.